triblatron/dagui/README.md

 * No code generation
   * At least C++, could allow Lua instead because it does not require explicit compilation
     * Supported in Lua persistent format
+    * might need to SWIG the C++ API to make this possible
+    * alternative is to have yielding to C++ when a service is required
 * No interference with the CMake configure and generate process.
 * One obvious place to change to add a new property, event, whatever.
 * Modular composable components